VeronicaBehrens/bioinformaticsCoreManager/teachingMaterials/README.md

 This folder contains bioinformatics training materials I developed and taught for courses and workshops offered through the Stanford Genetics Department.

-I find Google Collab notebooks effective for teaching and training because they:
+I find Google Collab notebooks effective for teaching and training because they:<br>
     (1) Require no configuration or software installation, avoiding differences between operating systems and ensuring all be up-and-running quickly
     (2) Are easily sharable with a simple Google Docs link (3) Can be toggled between running Python and R